 State-of-the-art experiments now feature systems with up to 216 modes \cite{zhong2021phase,madsen2022quantum}.

-Here, we begin by applying UA to small scale GBS circuits and demonstrate significant improvements, achieved with high probability of success.
+Here, after a brief review, we begin by applying UA to small scale GBS circuits and demonstrate significant improvements, achieved with high probability of success.
 We then identify various scaling rules for fidelity and success probability which are supported by numerical tests.
 We then apply these results to large-scale circuits and present evidence that BS and PS noises in large-scale GBS computation can be reduced.
 Finally we introduce a figure of merit for the enhancement seen with UA in GBS type circuits and interestingly find that it is constant with the number of modes with respect to the noise across a large range of unitaries.

 Our results indicate that UA is an effective and practical technique for controlling circuit noise in large scale GBS systems.
 Although we don't explicitly consider it here, previous work has demonstrated that UA remains effective in the presence of loss \cite{swain2024improving} and is compatible with overarching fault tolerant constructions \cite{PhysRevA.109.062436}.